 Negligent homicide charges are different from other homicide charges because they are used in such a wide variety of situations where one person causes the death of another.
 Negligent homicide charges also are used to prosecute companies that are aware of an unjustifiable risk, which caused the death of one or more people.
 Any corporation or individual charged with criminally negligent homicide should contact a defense attorney as soon as possible to develop effective strategies and ensure a viable defense.

+A defendant charged with any degree of homicide should understand the nature and punishment range for negligent homicide because that knowledge could help develop the defensive strategy.
+A defendant charged with a higher degree of homicide, like murder or manslaughter, may want to seek a lesser-included charge of negligent homicide, which carries a lower range of punishment.
+For example, if the state alleges that a person intentionally ran over another person, a defendant may be able to produce enough evidence to show negligence, rather than intention, in causing the victim’s death.
+This defense tactic is used to make it appear that a defendant is accepting responsibility for the death, a move that can gain credibility with a jury, with the additional advantage of a much lower punishment range.
 If a defendant were charged with negligent homicide, the best defense strategies would be to attack either causation or awareness of an unjustifiable risk.
 When attacking causation, a defendant is not denying that a person died, but is challenging why and how the victim died.
 For example, if the victim and defendant were playing with a gun when the victim was shot, and the victim received such serious injuries that calling for emergency medical care would not have made a difference, the defendant might be able to successfully challenge the cause of the victim’s death.
 A similar approach can be used for the risk element.
 If a defendant can show what others have done in similar situations, the defendant may be able to demonstrate that actions or omissions did not constitute an unreasonable risk.
 Regardless of which strategy is used, any defendant charged with negligent homicide needs to understand that evidence must be preserved.
 For instance, since many companies or agencies only keep video footage for 30 days, a defendant who knows such videotapes exist should take steps to ensure that any evidence or other information that could help with the defense is property preserved.

-August 2001: Cyprus-flagged Virgo was sailing through the high seas near the US shore when it is alleged to have collided with a fishing vessel which sank.
+• VIRGO (2001) August 2001: Cyprus-flagged Virgo was sailing through the high seas near the US shore when it is alleged to have collided with a fishing vessel which sank.
 Three fishermen drowned.
 The US charged the seafarers with involuntary manslaughter, and sought to have them extradited from Canada.
 During the following 18 months, the seafarers were prohibited from leaving Canada while the US, Russia (the state of the seafarers’ nationality), and Cyprus (the flag state) engaged in diplomatic discussions regarding the appropriate forum for criminal proceedings.
 The seafarers were eventually allowed to temporarily return to their native Russia while the appeal pertaining to extradition was pending.
 In 2006, the US abandoned its extradition efforts, allowing Russia to commence a criminal investigation and proceedings.